webxdc/website/src-docs/spec/sendUpdate.md

   it is recommended to use some aggregated value, e.g. "8 votes", "Highscore: 123".
   Do not add linebreaks; implementations will truncate the text at about 20 characters or less.

+- `update.notify`: optional dictionary mapping an [address](./selfAddr_and_selfName.md)
+  to a text that should be shown as a user-visible notification to the addressed user.
+  The optional special key "\*" serves as a catch-all address whose text shall be notified if `selfAddr` is not contained in the dictionary.

+The `descr` argument is deprecated but for backward compatibility apps should pass an empty string.

 ## Using `info` and `href` to provide navigation